-If you don’t mind a little bit more of a drive, around 20km south of Nowra is where the Currambene and Nowra state forests converge and are littered with XC (cross country) trails and fire roads.
-Nowra itself is around 160km (2 ½ hour) drive south of Sydney.
+If you don't mind a little bit more of a drive, around 20 km south of Nowra is where the Currambene and Nowra state forests' converge and are littered with XC (cross country) trails and fire roads.
+Nowra itself is around 160km drive south of Sydney.

-Some key trails in the area include Coondoo, which features a few short climbs and technical sections over the 10km long loop.
-For those chasing a more technical trail, Superbowl, located a further five minutes down the road should cater to your needs.
-Featuring a mix of technical sections, punchy climbs, and fast flowing downhill sections over a 6km lap, this ride delivers.
+Some key trails in the area include Coondoo, which features a few short climbs and technical sections over the 10 km long loop.
+For those chasing more technical trail, Superbowl, located a further five minutes down the road should cater to your needs.
+Featuring a mix of technical sections, punchy climbs, and fast flowing downhill sections over a 6km lap, it's definitely worth visiting.

-Other top-notch cycling can also be found down around Batemans Bay and Narooma on the NSW south coast, with action-packed trails also found in Morton and Murramarang National Park.
+Other top-notch cycling can also be found down around Batemans Bay and Narooma, with action-packed trails also found in Morton and Murramarang National Park.

 Hunter Valley Region

-Starting from Newcastle and extending up through Muswellbrook, the picturesque Hunter Valley is well known as one of Australia’s premier wine regions.
-Along with what grows on the vine, the region is also home to a range of stellar mountain bike trails.
-Cessnock, the southern gateway to the Hunter Valley is situated two hours north of Sydney and serves as a great base for visitors to the area.
+Starting from Newcastle and extending up through Muswellbrook, the picturesque [Hunter Valley] is well known as one of Australia's premier wine regions.
+Along with what grows on the vine, the area is also home to a range of stellar mountain bike trails.
+Cessnock, the southern gateway to the Hunter Valley is situated two hours north of Sydney and serves as an excellent base for visitors to the area.